 The Powder River Valley offers a mix of quiet paved roads and gravel farm roads with stunning views of the Wallowa and Elkhorn mountains.
 The terrain is mostly flat with light traffic, making it a peaceful and enjoyable experience.
 Along the route, you will see majestic hay fields, historic buildings, cows, horses and cowboys, which will give you an authentic taste of the rural countryside.

-Historic park at the intersection of Front and 4th Streets in Haines.
-Car parking available.
+City park (the 1880s Park) at intersection of Front and 4th Streets in Haines.
 Flush toilets.

 Have you ridden this route?
 Got a question?
 Join the discussion!